zcutlip/mock-cli-framework/README.md

 There are a number of limitations to be aware of that prevent `mock-cli-framework` from fully simulating some commands:

-- Standard input isn't processed, so behavior that is affected by it isn't simulated
 - Environment variables aren't processed, so behavior that is affected by them isn't simulated
 - Normal and error output can't be interleaved on the console
   - Standard output, if any, is written first